DQToan2905/DQToan2905/README.md

-<h3 align="center">As a university student pursuing a degree in data science, I am eager to apply my analytical skills and passion for working with data to a professional role.
+<h3">As a university student pursuing a degree in data science, I am eager to apply my analytical skills and passion for working with data to a professional role.
 Through my coursework and personal projects, I have developed expertise in Python, SQL, data visualization, and machine learning techniques.
 I am now seeking an entry-level position where I can contribute my knowledge and continue growing as a data professional</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=dqtoan2905" alt="dqtoan2905" /></a> </p>